justinbodnar/stocktuna/ABOUT.md

 	- takes as input:
 	- int level: data level to extract
 	- int n: number of days of history before purchase
-	- int d: numebr of days before selling the shares
+	- int d: number of days before selling the shares
 	- uses yahoo finance api
 	- assumes bought at open price
 	- and sold at close price